 We’ve all got that friend.
 You know the one I’m talking about.
 She writes love notes to her boyfriend and posts them on Facebook for everyone to see.
 And she posts WAY too many lovey-dovey couple-selfies, from every possible angle.

 And you think, REALLY?
 You’re not in 8th grade making out in front of your locker anymore.
 Grow up!

 But her posts do make you wonder if your life measures up.

 Here are two important things to remember:

-- Comparison is the root to all unhappiness.
+- Comparison is the root of all unhappiness.

 - Studies show your friend might not be nearly as happy as she appears.

 People who are insecure about how their partners feel about them post more often about their relationships.
 Your friend may need external validation to feel like her partner cares about her.